 Please keep in mind that spectrum will be scarce or not available in certain areas, particularly in larger communities, so you may find that no frequencies for LPFM may be available at a given location.

 Q: How far will the signal go?

 A: LPFM stations are limited to 100 watts and a service range of 5.6 kilometers (3.5 mile radius).
 This does not mean that the station cannot be heard beyond a 3.5 miles radius.
-It’s a general approximation of the expected coverage area.
+It’s an approximation of the expected average coverage.

 Q: How do I apply for a construction permit?

 A: You need to complete and electronically submit FCC Form 318 during an announced LPFM filing window (no LPFM filing window periods are currently scheduled).
 The applications are filed through the Media Bureau’s Consolidated Database System (CDBS).
 No paper applications will be accepted.
 However, you may want to review the printed version of FCC Form 318 before you start to prepare your application.
 The CDBS electronic filing site also contains information on the CDBS electronic filing process.